-Gross lending by building societies was subdued in August at £1.5bn as funds for mortgage lending remained unavailable.
+Gross lending by building societies was subdued in January at £1bn, a drop from £1.8bn in December, as funds for mortgage lending remained unavailable.

-Mortgage approvals in August 2009 were £1.2bn, a huge drop compared to £2.8bn in August 2008.
-In the savings market, balances held in savings accounts fell £202m in August.
-Excluding any interest credited to accounts, building societies experienced a net withdrawal of £473m.
+In the savings market, balances held in savings accounts at mutual institutions fell by £481m in January.
+Excluding any interest credited to accounts, mutuals experienced a net withdrawal of £755m.

 Coles, said: "Mutuals will continue to find it difficult to attract savers as long as the base rate remains low and the market is distorted by part nationalised banks."

 An added tier of asset management can of course deliver additional benefits for certain investors, writes Graham Bentley - just be sure you can justify it to the regulator and, especially, the client

 The government is "in daily contact" with industry figures over the pensions dashboard as it prepares for the roll-out and its feasibility report, Guy Opperman has said.

 From 1 April 2019